ECS-OH-Bot/BOB/README.rst

    - Adds the person who clicked the button to the notification queue.
 Works like ``/notify_me``, where the queue is the active category

+-  ``Remove Notificatoins`` :

+   - Removes the person who clicked the button from the notification queue.
+Works like ``/remove_notif``, where the queue is the active category

 Requirements
 ------------